Pope Francis meets with top Shiite cleric in Iraq

-NAJAF, Iraq (AP) — Pope Francis met with Grand Ayatollah Ali al-Sistani, one of the most senior clerics in Shiite Islam, in Iraq’s holy city of Najaf on Saturday to deliver a message of peaceful coexistence, urging Muslims to embrace Iraq’s long-beleaguered Christian minority.
+NAJAF, Iraq (AP) — Pope Francis met Saturday with Grand Ayatollah Ali al-Sistani, one of the most senior clerics in Shiite Islam, in Iraq’s holy city of Najaf to deliver a joint message of peaceful coexistence, urging Muslims to embrace Iraq’s long-beleaguered Christian minority.

-When the time came, the 84-year-old pontiff’s convoy, led by a bullet-proof vehicle, pull up along Najaf’s narrow and column-lined Rasool Street, which culminates at the golden-domed Imam Ali Shrine, one of the most revered sites in the world for Shiites.
-He then walked the few meters (yards) to al-Sistani’s modest home, which the cleric has rented for decades.

-A group of Iraqis wearing traditional clothes welcomed him outside.
-As a masked Francis entered the doorway, a few white doves were released in a sign of peace.

 The closed-door meeting was to touch on issues plaguing Iraq’s Christian minority.
 Al-Sistani is a deeply revered figure in Shiite-majority Iraq and and his opinions on religious and other matters are sought by Shiites worldwide.